RosenZhu/AFLChurn/README.md

 make clean all
 ```

+## Instrument target program
-## Get distribution of ages/ranks/changes
+### 1. Get distribution of ages/ranks/changes

 When cloning your program, **please retain the entire commit history** (i.e., do **not** use `git clone --depth 1 ..`).
 Currently, we only support `git`.

-To get the distribution, run
+1.1 To get the distribution, run
 ```bash
 $AFLCHURN/get-distribution -d /path/to/target/program/
 ```